sjanhunen/dokimazo/papers/in-his-name-introduction.md

 > For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name [Phl 2:9 NASB]

 In God's path to glory, the humbled servant precedes the exalted Lord.
-For us to enter into a true understanding of what it means to do something in the authority of His name, we must first understand the mindset and authority of Christ Himself.
+Understanding the authority of Christ and the relationship He had with the Father is essential to appreciating what it means to do something "in His name".

 [1]: https://www.google.ca/search?q=in+jesus+name&tbm=isch